 Glyphosate - the most commonly used herbicide on transgenic crops - has been detected in hygiene and medical products.
 In a study, 85% of samples tested positive for glyphosate and 62% for AMPA (aminomethylphosphonic acid), a metabolite of glyphosate.
 With cotton and sterile cotton gauze the figure was 100%.
 In raw cotton, AMPA dominated; 39 ppb, with 13 ppb of glyphosate.
 The gauze had no AMPA, but contained glyphosate at 17 ppb.
-Samples included tampons and sanitary pads.63 Unlike with food products, manufacturers are not required to disclose materials used because feminine hygiene products are considered "medical devices."64
+Samples included tampons and sanitary pads.
+Unlike with food products, manufacturers are not required to disclose materials used because feminine hygiene products are considered "medical devices."

 Cotton products are applied to open wounds and highly sensitive areas, and tampons against internal membranes.
 When using cotton or gauze to heal wounds or for personal hygiene, the products are assumed to be sterilized.
-In fact they can be contaminated with carcinogenic and toxic substances.^{65 66} When chemicals are in contact with skin, they are absorbed straight into the bloodstream going directly to internal organs.
+In fact they can be contaminated with carcinogenic and toxic substances.
+The When chemicals are in contact with skin, they are absorbed straight into the bloodstream going directly to internal organs.
 Once they find their way into the body, they tend to accumulate over time.

-While the end product should be thoroughly cleaned, cotton textile processing relies heavily on chemicals, traces of which, including silicone waxes, petroleum compounds, heavy metals, flame and soil retardants, ammonia and formaldehyde, can remain in fabrics even http://articles.mercola.com/sites/articles/archive/2013/05/22/feminine-hygiene-products.aspx and http://www.ecowatch.com/85-of-tampons-contain-monsantos-cancer-causing-glyphosate-1882112780.html
+While the end product should be thoroughly cleaned, cotton textile processing relies heavily on chemicals, traces of which, including silicone waxes, petroleum compounds, heavy metals, flame and soil retardants, ammonia and formaldehyde, can remain in fabrics even after washing.
+These can cause health problems and with bioaccumulation being a natural process, some toxic chemicals can accrue in the body, and may adversely affect the immune system.